Tuwaiq-Cloud-Computing/Database-Unit-Project/README.md

 - DB must have 2 tables and relationship between them .
 - After you create tables add record to them .

+#### As a DBA I should be able to do the following :
+- Create Table.
+- Update Table info
+- Delete a Record.
+- Add Record to Table.
+- and so on...

 ## Example Project